 Samson the Bull Rides On

-Samson the Bull (a mechanical bull) will make his third appearance at this year’s Oktoberfest.
+Samson the Bull (a mechanical bull) will make his fourth appearance at this year’s Oktoberfest.
 Grab your spurs and give Samson a whirl.
 Can you go the full ride?

 Sundays are family day with half price adult admission and FREE for children 12 and under.
 Featured every Sunday, are the Children’s contests including Pretzel Eating and Boot Holding.
 Children’s contests take place at approximately 3:00 p.m. on Sundays and are FREE for children.